POSTAGE SPECIAL: Pay

 Field Of View: The size of the area being magnified when

 viewing through a magnifying lens.
-The higher the power of the magnifier the smaller the field of view.
+The higher the power of the magnifying glass the smaller the field of view.

 Diopter: Diopter is a measurement that is used to calculate